A GREAT Architecture for Edge-Based Graph Problems Like TSP: Graph Edge Attention Network

 \subsubsection{GREAT NB vs. GREAT NF}

 The advantages and disadvantages of both GREAT variants focus mostly on technical implementation aspects.
 While both GREAT variants were implemented in Python using Pytorch \cite{NEURIPS2019_9015}, the GREAT NB implementation requires additional message-passing operations by Pytorch Geometric \cite{Fey/Lenssen/2019} which makes the architecture slightly slower.
 However, the GREAT NB implementation generalizes more easily to non-complete, sparse graphs.
-We note that the code (as well as the trained models and datasets of the experiments in Section \ref{GREAT_ENC_DEC}) will be publicly available after the paper is accepted.
+Moreover, we hypothesize that the NB variant ensures a more considerable information exchange between adjacent edges compared to the purely edge-based variant.
+We note that the code (as well as the trained models and datasets of the experiments in Section \ref{GREAT_ENC_DEC}) are publicly available.\footnote{https://github.com/attila-lischka/GREAT}